MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Overview.md

 :::image type="content" source="~/assets/images/adaptive-cards/universal-bots-catering-bot.png" alt-text="Catering bot states":::

+The above image shows the various states for different users in the chat/channel.

 For more information, see [sample for sequential workflow](Sequential-Workflows.md).

-### Up-to-date views
+### Up to date views

 You can create Adaptive Cards that update automatically.
 For example, it can be an approval request sent by a user.
 After approval, the card must automatically display details about the request approval time and who approved the request.
 The refresh model enables you to provide such up-to-date views.
+The below example shows a multi-step approval flow and how the views for different users would be shown.

 :::image type="content" source="~/assets/images/adaptive-cards/universal-bots-up-to-date-views.png" alt-text="Up-to-date user-specific views":::

 For more information, see [sample for up-to-date views](Up-To-Date-Views.md).

-Now, you can understand how Adaptive Cards can be transformed with the new universal actions for Adaptive Cards to provide a unique and enhanced user experience.
+Now, you can understand how Adaptive Cards can be transformed with the new Universal Actions model for Adaptive Cards to provide a unique and enhanced user experience.

-## Adaptive Cards and the new universal actions for Adaptive Cards
+## Adaptive Cards and the new Universal Actions model

 Adaptive Cards are a combination of content, such as text and graphics, and actions that can be performed by a user.
-You can add Adaptive Cards to a conversation through a bot or messaging extension.
 For more information, see [Adaptive Cards](http://adaptivecards.io/).
 The new universal actions for Adaptive Cards enables a common handling of the Adaptive Card actions across platforms and applications.
 For more information, see [universal actions for Adaptive Cards](https://docs.microsoft.com/adaptive-cards/authoring-cards/universal-action-model).

 [Work with universal actions for Adaptive Cards](Work-with-universal-actions-for-adaptive-cards.md) document takes you through the steps to use the capabilities of universal actions for Adaptive Cards for your solution.